Fanice-Andayi/Microsoft-Film-Trend-Analysis/README.md

 - Implementing strategies aligned with these insights could potentially increase the studio's chances of creating successful movies that resonate with audiences.

 # Evaluation of Top performing Studios
-From the visualization above comparing each studio with the earnings we get to see that the top three performing studios are:-
+From the visualization below comparing each studio with the earnings we get to see that the top three performing studios are:-

 *(P/DW)-Paramount Pictures/Dream Works